sky10p/TelegramGPT/Readme.md

 After that, you need to set your Telegram bot token and OpenAI API key in the .env file.
 Once you have done that, you can start the bot with the command yarn start.

+### Using the bot with Inline Queries

+The ChatGpt bot can also be used through Telegram inline queries.
+To use this feature, you need to activate inline mode for your bot using BotFather.

+Once inline mode is activated, you can perform the following actions in a chat with someone else:

+* Ask ChatGPT a question or about you want to.
+* Translates text to English.
+* Translates text to Spanish.
+* Generate an image.

+To use these features, simply start typing a message to the person you want to chat with, and include the "@" symbol followed by the name of your bot (e.g. "@ChatGPT").
+This will bring up a menu with the four options listed above.
+Choose the action you want to perform and the type in the text you want to use.
+The bot will then generate a response based on your selected action and prompt.

 ## Dependencies
 * [Node.js](https://nodejs.org/)
 * [Telegraf](https://telegraf.js.org/)